 - Note: This observation type is only used at our Dallas/Fort Worth site in order to meet the Texas Education Agency (TEA) requirements.
 TEA requires participants to complete observations in a timely manner to ensure program compliance.

 LESSON PLANNING OR PREPARING MEETING

 - The lesson planning or preparing meeting is a one-on-one, or PLC-based, session that is used for lesson planning with the coach.
-The goals of lesson planning meeting are expected to change throughout the school year as the teaching practice of the participant and their knowledge of their students increases, e.g. backwards design, long term planning, substitute plans, unit or thematic lesson plans.
-Participants in clinical placement sites where the curriculum is scripted or mandatory must still demonstrate evidence of their ability to intellectually lesson prepare by reviewing the required content, examining connections to the local instructional standards, anticipating any entry points or barriers to learning for their students, and appropriately modifying/adapting content so that it is relevant and meaningful for the students they serve.
+The goals of lesson planning meetings are expected to change throughout the school year as the teaching practice of the participant and their knowledge of their students increases, e.g. backwards design, long term planning, substitute plans, unit or thematic lesson plans.
+Participants in school sites where the curriculum is scripted or mandatory must still demonstrate evidence of their ability to intellectually lesson prepare by reviewing the required content, examining connections to the local instructional standards, anticipating any entry points or barriers to learning for their students, and appropriately modifying/adapting content so that it is relevant and meaningful for the students they serve.

 PROGRESS DEBRIEF MEETING

 - The progress debrief meeting is a one-on-one coaching conversation that helps the participant synthesize and reflect on their overall practice during the prior coaching round in order to prepare for the next coaching round.
 The coach may prompt or elicit reflection based on the participant’s level of readiness.
 The participant is encouraged to identify the Glows and Grows of their teaching practice and establish specific, measurable goals for the work moving forward.